dinki/View-Assist/wiki/docs/developer-resources/index.md

 - Music - Music mode is set by automations using music playback.
 No icon is shown to indicate it is active.
 Behavior is described above
 - Hold - Hold mode is set by taping an open area on any view or by automation.
 A hand icon is shown when it is active.
 Hold mode prevents the timer expiring from changing the view.
 This is useful when wanting to interact with a view for longer than the timeout.
 An example would be calling for a security camera to be displayed and to leave it on the screen indefinitely.
 Leaving hold mode can be done by taping the hand icon, use a voice command from the device functions blueprint to change modes, or by automation
 - Cycle - Cycle view is set by voice using device functions blueprint to change modes or by automation.
 Icon shown is arrows in a circle.
 Cycle mode will cycle through a list of views set in the device attributes cycle.
 The automation will use the VA device's timer to control the time that each view is displayed.
 The views will continue to loop until cycle mode is exited by clicking the icon to return to normal mode or by automation
+- Do not disturb (DND) - Do not disturb is set by voice using device functions blueprint to change modes or by automation.
+Icon shown is circle with rectangle in the middle.
+Do not disturb is not exactly a mode but serves the function of preventing broadcast messages from sounding.
+DND is its own attribute so it can be used in conjunction with the modes listed above.
+Leaving DND can be done by taping the icon, by voice command from the device functions blueprint, or by automation

+## What are some of the default actions for the VA dashboard?

+The VA dashboard is built on custom button card for most elements.
+This allows for great flexibility in that these items as well as the view itself can be used to trigger action calls using single tap, double tap, and hold screen interactions.
+Dashboard level default actions for all views include:

+- Single tap turns on `hold` mode
+- Long press mutes the VA device

 ## How does VA determine which VA device is requesting?